Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

-The overall flow is: with an imperative sentence given by the tutor, the robot attempts to achieve the specified goal by generating a sequence of motor commands.
-Meanwhile, the forward model predicts the next sensation by inferring the posterior probability distribution $q(z_{t} |o_{t},h_{t-1})$ of the random latent variable $z$.
-This inference is conducted by minimizing the evidence free energy $F$ (Eq. \ref{eq:F_intro}).
-This consists of the complexity term represented by Kullback–Leibler divergence (KLD) between the estimated posterior and the prior, and the accuracy term as shown in the free energy principle (FEP).
-(See more details on the evidence free energy and expected free energy in the ``Free Energy Principle, Active Inference, and Kawahara Model'' section of the Supplementary Materials.)
+The overall flow is: with a command sentence given by the tutor, the robot attempts to achieve the specified goal by generating a sequence of motor commands.
+Meanwhile, the forward model predicts the next sensation by inferring the posterior probability distribution $q(z^s_{t} |o_{t},h_{t-1})$ of the random latent variable $z^s$.
+This inference is conducted by minimizing the variational free energy $F$ (Eq. \ref{eq:F_intro}).
+This consists of the complexity term represented by Kullback–Leibler divergence (KLD) between the approximated posterior and the prior, and the accuracy term under the free energy principle (FEP).
+(See more details on the variational free energy and expected free energy in the ``Free Energy Principle, Active Inference, and Kawahara Model'' section of the Supplementary Materials.)

-The forward model is trained incrementally by optimizing the learning parameters $\psi$ in the direction of minimizing the evidence free energy.
-The actor generates motor command sequences in the direction of minimizing the expected free energy $G$ (Eq. \ref{eq:G_intro}).
-This consists of the complexity term, extrinsic reward term, and the entropy term through reinforcement learning of motor commands.
+The forward model is trained iteratively by optimizing its learning parameters $\psi$ in the direction of minimizing the evidence free energy.
+The actor learns to generate motor command sequences in the direction of minimizing the expected free energy $G$ (Eq. \ref{eq:G_intro}) through reinforcement learning.
+This consists of the complexity term, extrinsic reward term, and the motor entropy term.

-It is interesting to note that minimizing evidence free energy $F$ minimizes the complexity term while minimizing expected free energy $G$ maximize the same complexity term.
-This means that motor commands are generated in the direction of maximizing the information gain represented by KLD between the estimated posterior and the prior after the motor command execution.
-This generates curiosity-driven exploration wherein the agent seeks out previously unencountered sensorimotor experiences.
-On the other hand, the learning parameters in the forward model is updated in the direction of minimizing the same complexity term, representing the latent conflict that is generated by novel experiences encountered during curiosity-driven exploration.
-Therefore, both processes of self-exploration and the forward model learning are racing each other.
+It is interesting to note that minimizing evidence free energy $F$ minimizes the complexity term, while minimizing expected free energy $G$ maximizes the same complexity term.
+This means that motor commands are generated in the direction of maximizing the information gain attained after execution of the motor command, which is represented by KLD between the approximated posterior and the prior.
+This generates curiosity-driven exploration wherein the agent seeks out previously un-encountered sensorimotor experiences.
+On the other hand, the learning parameters in the forward model are updated in the direction of minimizing the same complexity term, representing the latent conflict that is generated by novel experiences encountered during curiosity-driven exploration.
+Therefore, both processes of self-exploration and the forward model learning are complementing each other as if in competition.
+In other words, inference about latent states causing observations is trying to minimize complexity, while learning which actions to take is trying to maximize complexity expected after acting.